Author

 Measurement.

-Measuring this metric involves a systematic approach to searching and analysing medical and clinical guidelines for mentions of OA publications, datasets, or software.
+Measuring this metric involves a systematic approach to searching and analysing medical guidelines and clinical trials for mentions of OA publications, datasets, or software.
 This process, while straightforward in theory, is subject to several potential challenges and limitations.

 Firstly, the variation in referencing styles across different guidelines can make it difficult to accurately identify all relevant references.
-Additionally, the coverage of medical guidelines in available databases may not be comprehensive, leading to potential gaps in the data collected.
+Additionally, the coverage of medical guidelines and clinical trials in available databases may not be comprehensive, leading to potential gaps in the data collected.

 Methodology: